National Museum of History of Azerbaijan

 The National Museum of History of Azerbaijan (Milli Azərbaycan Tarixi Muzeyi) is the largest museum in Azerbaijan.
 It is located in Baku, in the former residential house of Azerbaijani oil magnate and philanthropist Haji Zeynalabdin Taghiyev.
 The museum was founded in 1920, following the Russian takeover of Baku, and opened to visitors in 1921.
+The building itself was built by Polish architect Józef Gosławski.

 History

 The museum's building was constructed between 1895 and 1901, originally as a residence for the Taghiyev family.
 It was designed by Polish architect Józef Gosławski, in imitation of the Italian Renaissance style.
 It is large, stretching over an entire block and reaching four floors in some parts.
 Since 1914, Baku Commercial Bank, which was headed by Taghiyev, had been situated in the mansion.

 When the Red Army entered Baku in April 1920, Taghiyev's residence was immediately confiscated.
 Under a resolution of the USSR People's Commissariat, the residence was established as the State Historical Museum in June 1920, just two months after the Bolsheviks took Baku.

 In May 1934, a special order was adopted to improve the teaching of history and geography in schools.
 In effect, it sought to promote the advantages of socialism and nurture the totalitarian regime's ideology in the rising generation.
 A Marxist interpretation of history was delivered via the establishment of historical research and other institutions.
 In addition, new kinds of historical and regional museums were created to inspire the teaching and promotion of history.

 Under this new system, the network of museums with historical profiles was enlarged.
 Furthermore, mechanisms of Soviet advocacy became much stronger during this period.

 Knowledge of Azerbaijan's history was developed through the museum's research.
 Between 1925 and the 1960s, foundations were laid for the scientific investigation of ancient material and cultural monuments of Azerbaijan, under the direction of archaeologists such as Davud Sharifov, Yevgeniy Pakhomov, Ishak Jafar-Zadeh, Movsum Salamov, Saleh Gaziyev, and Mammadali Huseynov.
 Excavations were carried out in places such as Khojaly, Qabala, Ganja, Kharaba Gilan, Orangala, and Mingechevir.
 The museum's collections consist of materials discovered during these excavations and from other ethnographic expeditions.

 During 1941–1954, the Museum of History was moved to the Palace of the Shirvanshahs, and the Council of People's Commissars of Azerbaijan SSR was in the mansion.
 In 1954, the museum began operating again on the second floor of the mansion.
 In 2000, the whole mansion was given to the authority of the Museum of History of Azerbaijan.